buildingSMART/foundation-API/README.md

 ## 1.4 Cross Origin Resource Sharing (CORS)

-To work with browser based API clients using [Cross Origin Resource Sharing (Cors)](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing), servers will put the `Access-Control-Allow'` headers in the response headers and specifiy who can access the servers Json resources.
+To work with browser based API clients using [Cross Origin Resource Sharing (Cors)](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing), servers will put the `Access-Control-Allow'` headers in the response headers and specify who can access the servers JSON resources.
 The client can look for these values and proceed with accessing the resources.

 In a CORS scenario, web clients expect the following headers:
 * `Access-Control-Allow-Headers: Authorization, Content-Type, Accept` to allow the `Authorization`, `Content-Type` and `Accept` headers to be used via [XHR requests](https://en.wikipedia.org/wiki/XMLHttpRequest)